ENELTEC/PiZero-Industrial/README.md

 3. Reboot.

-4. Ative a interface com:
+4. Activate the interface with:

 ```
 sudo ip link set can0 up type can bitrate 125000

 ```

-5. Para enviar um frame utilizando a interface:
+5. To send a frame with the interface:
 ```
 cansend can0 123#AAAA1010AAAA1010

 ```

-Para realizar a leitura:
+To read:

 ```
 candump can0